-Project Objective: To positively identify and report on the Don Diego.
+Project Objective: To positively identify and report on the Victorian.

-The Don Diego is fairly typical of scuttled ships in the graveyard – she appears to have been well stripped and was probably only a hulk on scuttling.
+The Victorian is fairly typical of scuttled ships in the graveyard – she appears to have been well stripped and was probably only a hulk on scuttling.
 Bow and stern rise around 4m from the seabed with the amidships lying flat.

-Project Status: On-water searches have discovered what we believe is the Don Diego about 9nm south of Point Nepean in about 72m of sea water.
+Project Status: On-water searches have discovered what we believe is the Victorian about 9nm south of Point Nepean in about 72m of sea water.
 Further dives are required in order to positively identify the ship.

-Further Information Required: Any information on the Don Diego, it’s scuttling, any information on the crew and officers, ships’ drawings and photographs.
+Further Information Required: Any information on the Victorian, it’s scuttling, crew and officers, ships’ drawings and photographs.